lvgl/lv_port_texas_sk-am62p-lp/README.md

 ## Buy

 You can purchase the AM62P-LP board from [TI website](https://www.ti.com/tool/SK-AM62P-LP).
+Check out the product specification in the [product folder](https://www.ti.com/product/AM62P)!

 ## Benchmark